nseeba/PF-documentation/docs/index.md

 [PFElements](pfblock.md/#What-are-PF-elements) -(<a href="https://github.com/cms-sw/cmssw/blob/master/RecoParticleFlow/PFProducer/src/PFBlockAlgo.cc" target="_blank" rel="noopener">PFBlockAlgo</a>)> [PFBlock](pfblock.md/#overview-of-the-pfblock-algorithm) -(<a href="https://github.com/cms-sw/cmssw/blob/master/RecoParticleFlow/PFProducer/src/PFAlgo.cc" target="_blank" rel="noopener">PFAlgo</a>)> [PFCandidates](corepf.md/#identification-and-reconstruction-of-pf-candidates)

+add here a flowchart that shows how the PFAlgo looks like in code.

+ * PF element reconstruction (clustering algorithm, charged-particle tracks and vertices, muon tracks, electron tracks)
+ * PF elements are sent to PFBlockAlgo (Elements are linked together and groups of linked elements are made into blocks)
+ * Specific algorithms are used to go through the PF blocks - PFMuonAlgo for building muons, PFEGammaAlgo for electrons and iso photons.
+Links are removed from the blocks.
+Remaining links and elements in the blocks are used for building hadrons and non iso photons, final step is for nuclear interactions.

 ##  <span style="color:#00bdd6">Further Reference</span>

 * <a href="https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideParticleFlow" target="_blank" rel="noopener">PF Twiki page</a>